sigbuild/sigbuild.github.io/README.md

 ## Changelog

-### Build 1.0.2 -> 1/14/2022
+### Build 1.0.2 -> 1/15/2022

-This is the current build for *development*.
+This is the current build for *development* and *production*.
 React Redux is implemented over unnecessary prop traversals.
 Signatures update realtime and on autofill.
+App uses yarn run build instead of npm run build, although the yarn.lock file and its implementation has yet to work because of MiniCssExtractPlugin errors.

 ### Build 1.0.1 -> 1/13/2022

-This is the current build for *production*.
 Line height can now be changed via a slider, and the mobile version includes a navigation bar at the bottom.
 Other cosmetic changes like margins were made.
 1.0.1 upgrades from Material-UI 4 to MUI 5.

 ### Build 1.0.0 -> 1/12/2022